International Relations (separate major within Law programme)

 The programme is directed at those with an interest in foreign relations, international affairs and law.
 The programme is designed according to the needs of changing nature of international relations, taking into account the suggestions of different stakeholders from public and private sector.
 Therefore, the programme has a strong interdisciplinary approach, combining relevant fields of studies in international relations and law, with the aim to prepare modern experts.

 - The faculty professors come from a large variety of different regions of the world, e.g. USA, Spain, Netherlands, Italy, New Zealand, Japan, China and Ukraine;

 - Staff does not only include theoreticians, but also practitioners, who have extensive experience in diplomacy, policy making, corporate business and many other fields, and who are frequent presenters and participants in international forums and conferences;

-- Basic knowledge in law;
+- Substantial knowledge in legal studies;

 - Possibility to specialise on Asia-Pasific region.

 Inderdisciplinary character of the programme, adding fundamental legal studies to the international relations, perfectly answers the challenges of the modern labour market in the field of international relations and political science.
 The programme graduates therefore are suitable candidates to be employed by the public sector as foreign affairs specialists, as well as by private companies as specialists and experts of foreign relations.

 Furthermore, the graduates of this programme can continue their education at the master’s level at the universities all over the world in the fields of international relations, law, e-governance, public administration, etc. Our graduates have continued their studies at such universities as Maastricht University, University of Lausanne, University of Helsinki, Lund University and many other prominent schools.